v5ma/selfawarenetworks/raynote13.md

 Insight into Perturbations: By treating new disturbances as new wave differentials, its clearer how the system constantly re-adjusts to achieve equilibrium, step by step.

-# Restating Your “Fourth Law” Concept
+# Restating the “Fourth Law” Concept

 Signal Dissipation as Computation

-In your view, whenever gas expands (or undergoes any thermodynamic process), there are “signals”—essentially energy or property differentials—that must traverse the system to bring about equilibrium.
+In this view, whenever gas expands (or undergoes any thermodynamic process), there are “signals”—essentially energy or property differentials—that must traverse the system to bring about equilibrium.

 Each collision, exchange, or “wave” of interaction acts like a computational step that reduces differences (in temperature, pressure, or some generalized property) among particles.